-The Company's exploration activities are conducted in Mexico and Peru.
-Major purchases and exploration expenditures are transacted in Mexican pesos, Peruvian nuevo soles and US dollars.
+The Company's exploration activities are conducted primarily in Peru.
+Major purchases and exploration expenditures are transacted in Peruvian nuevo soles and US dollars.
 Administrative expenditures and cash and cash equivalents balances are primarily transacted in Canadian dollars.
 The Company has exposure to foreign currency risk.
-The Company mitigates the risk of foreign currency fluctuations by converting Canadian currency to Mexican pesos, Peruvian nuevo soles and US dollars when required to fund expenditures in those currencies.
+The Company mitigates the risk of foreign currency fluctuations by converting Canadian currency to Peruvian nuevo soles and US dollars when required to fund expenditures in those currencies.